Geology of the Democratic Republic of the Congo: Northeast Congo Craton

 Granulite rocks in the same region as the West Nile Gneissic Complex pre-date the Watian orogeny 2.9 billion years ago and contain charnockitic dolerite dikes, with isoclinal folding of the rock.
 After the Watian orogeny, volcanic and sedimentary rocks in what is now northeast DRC metamorphosed into the Western Gray Gneissic Group with biotite, hornblende and microlite.
-The subsequent Auran orogeny 2.68 billion years ago gave these rocks a northeast plunging fold.
+The subsequent Aruan orogeny 2.68 billion years ago gave these rocks a northeast plunging fold.

 The Ganguan Greenstone Belt is 3.2 billion years old and contains sericite quartzites, quartz phyllite, talc schist poor in quartz and chlorite schist.
 The Kibalian Greenstone Belt appears at surface level to be separate belts, divided up by the Upper Congo Granitoid Massif, but geologists believe it is actually a continuous greenstone belt with mafic and intermediate volcanic rocks in the west and banded iron formations in the east.
 Granitoid rocks are the most common in northeastern DRC, probably formed from monzonite granites and tonalities.